 Turmeric For Teeth: Will A Spice Whiten Your Smile?

-Sometimes known as Indian saffron or turmeric root, turmeric is a plant.
-The part of the plant that people use in cooking and natural medicine is the rhizome, which is a stem that grows underground.
+Turmeric is a plant.
+The part people use in cooking and natural medicine is the rhizome, a stem that grows underground.
 Turmeric is related to ginger, and if you come across it at a grocery store, you might even mistake it for ginger as it has a similar knobby look.
 When using it in cooking, it can either be used in its raw form or as a powder.
-As mentioned above, one of the most common uses for turmeric is as a primary ingredient in curry powder.
-It's what gives many curry powders their deep yellow color and adds an earthy, peppery flavor.
+As mentioned above, one of the most common uses for turmeric is as a primary ingredient in curry powder, giving curries their deep yellow color and earthy, spiced flavor.

-You can find turmeric in the spice aisle as a yellow powder, or fresh in the produce section at some supermarkets.
-It's also sold as a supplement, in pill, capsule, extract or powder form.
+You can find turmeric in the spice aisle as a yellow powder or fresh in some supermarkets’ produce section.
+You can also purchase it as a supplement in pill, capsule, extract, or powder form.

-While a turmeric toothpaste isn't bad for your teeth, relying solely on a DIY toothpaste that does not contain fluoride or other clinically proven toothpaste ingredients could leave you vulnerable to dental problems.
-Since you can find reliable whitening toothpastes at your local drugstore, you should probably leave turmeric where it belongs: in your kitchen spice cabinet to prepare tasty meals and use a whitening toothpaste every day for a whiter, brighter smile.
+While turmeric toothpaste isn't bad for your teeth, relying solely on a DIY turmeric toothpaste that does not contain fluoride or other clinically proven toothpaste ingredients could leave you vulnerable to dental problems.
+Since you can find reliable whitening toothpaste at your local drugstore, you should probably leave turmeric in your kitchen spice cabinet to prepare tasty meals and use a whitening toothpaste every day for a whiter, brighter smile.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.